Nisasoylu/BERT2OME/README.md

 - BERTYEASTEMBEDDINGSX.npy
 - BERTYEASTEMBEDDINGSY.npy

 Random Forest and XGBoost models are fed with these vector embeddings and compared with baseline models (training models with one-hot formatted RNA sequences).
 Then we implemented BERT+1D CNN model for different species.
 The similarity of the most similar sequences were about 41%.
 In order to minimize the risk of model overfitting, we have removed the sequences with more than 30% similarity.
-Last version of the baseline models and the proposed deep learning method (BERT2OME) can be found in the following part:
+Last version of the baseline models and the proposed deep learning method (BERT2OME) can be found in **BERT_Models.ipynb** file.

-- **BERT_Models.ipynb**

 ## Paper Link:
 https://ieeexplore.ieee.org/document/10018863